HolyBlackCat/quasi-msys2/README.md

   Within such a shell, use `pacmake ...` instead of `make ...` to invoke the package manager.

   First time you start such shell after a reboot, you might be asked for a sudo password to configure the kernel to transparently run `.exe` files.
-If you don't trust random scripts with your password, continue reading for more details.
+If you don't trust random scripts with your password, you can do it manually, see below.

 In such a sub-shell, you can do following: